schirrel/schirrel/README.md

 </div>

 ### Ahoy!
 I'm a UI developer, but you can call me a front-ender.
 I am a Jack of all Trades, but i kinda mastered CSS, Vanilla JS and HTML.
 I'm focused on bring ux to your ui and make it both pretty and useful.
-Current i'm a Front End Software Engineer at @juntossomosmais.
+Current i'm a Front End Software Engineer at [Juntos Somos Mais](https://github.com/juntossomosmais).

 #### CSS
 My biggest goal and passion is CSS, i have a challenge's repo with things that you may learn about CSS, and some of then are thing that i bet you thought u couldn't make without JS.